deepset-ai/haystack-home/content/blog/mixtral-8x7b-healthcare-chatbot/index.md

 Technology can empower people to take charge of their health.
 Large language models can power chatbots where people can ask medical questions.

-In this post, I’ll show you how I built a medical chatbot with Haystack 2.0, and the Mixtral 8x7B model that pulls research papers from PubMed.
+In this post, I’ll show you how I built a medical chatbot with Haystack 2.0-Beta, and the Mixtral 8x7B model by pulling research papers from PubMed.

 You can follow along [with this Colab](https://colab.research.google.com/drive/1Pl8gyfWthqoj7PTCQrteAvtOsswHvkzV).
 You’ll need a HuggingFace API key.
 [Sign up for a free account here](https://huggingface.co/join).